practicalli/clojure/docs/data-inspector/portal.md

 Portal is a tool for exploration of Clojure data using a browser window to visualise and inspect Clojure, JSON and Transit data.

-Portal is registered as a tap source and recieves values send within a  `(tap> ,,,)` form, providing a more advanced approach to debuging than println.  `tab`
+Portal is registered as a tap source and recieves values send within a  `(tap> ,,,)` form, providing a more advanced approach to debuging than println.

 ???
 INFO "Clojure 1.10 onward required"